Zankoku-Okuno/technical-notes/notes/2022-01-17-000-strict-lang-lazy-semantics.md

 # Strict Language, Lazy Semantics

-tags: lang-design, lang-impl, laziness
+tags: lang-design, lang-impl, lazy-evaluation

-There a strict Haskell variant out there (called mu?) that has a compiler flag that allows let-bindings to float down even if they would have caused an exception.
+There's a strict Haskell variant out there (called mu?) that has a compiler flag that allows let-bindings to float down even if they would have caused an exception.
 It seems like people just turn this on and don't worry about it.
 It breaks the semantics (a non-terminating function becomes terminating), but this is probably because the semantics are too narrowly-defined.